 ½ cup melted coconut oil or vegetable oil (not melted)

 ⅔ cup plus 1 tablespoon maple syrup or honey

 1 teaspoon vanilla extract

 1. Preheat oven to 375 degrees.
 Line a large, rimmed baking sheet with parchment paper.
-In a large mixing bowl, combine oats, nuts, raisins, coconut, salt and cinnamon.
+In a large mixing bowl, combine oats, nuts, raisins, coconut, salt, and cinnamon.
 Stir to blend.

 2. Pour in melted coconut oil, maple syrup or honey and vanilla.
 Mix well, until every oat and nut is lightly coated.
 Pour granola onto your prepared pan and use a large spoon to spread it in an even layer.

 3. Bake until very golden brown, about 15 minutes per side, stirring halfway.
 It might need 5 minutes more, per side.
 It’s done when it’s golden brown.
-Total bake time about 30-40 minutes.
+Total bake time is about 30-40 minutes.
 The granola will further crisp up as it cools.

 4. Let granola cool completely.
 Store cooled granola in an airtight container at room temperature for about 4 weeks, or in a sealed freezer bag in the freezer for up to 3 months.